jayrm/fblo/README.md

   2) mk-distros.bat  (uses  ./makefile)

-The batch files and scripts require toolchains to be pre-installed at some known locations and (sorry) some paths are currently hard coded. (perhaps in a future version this will be more easily configured).
+The batch files and scripts require toolchains to be pre-installed at some known locations and (sorry) most paths are currently hard coded. (perhaps in a future version this can be easily configured).

   * Build environment (32-bit and 64-bit versions)
     - c:/msys32/mingw32, c:/msys32/usr/bin